heathermacgregor/workflow_16s/README.md

 ```

 ## To-Do
+- Add to HTML report sections on the original datasets, linking to ENA BioProjects when relevant.
-- Add **batch correction methods** that are appropriate for microbial community data (e.g. [ConQuR](https://github.com/wdl2459/ConQuR))
+- Add **batch correction methods** that are appropriate for microbial community data (e.g. [ConQuR](https://github.com/wdl2459/ConQuR)).
-- Add compatibility for ASV mode (only genus mode is currently supported)
+- Add support for ASV mode (only genus mode is currently available).